Key dates in NBA history:

 September 8, 2020

-The Los Angeles Lakers’ 112-102 victory over the Houston Rockets on Tuesday in Game 3 gave LeBron James 162 individual playoffs wins in his carer, surpassing Derek Fisher for the most in NBA history.
+The Los Angeles Lakers’ 112-102 victory against the Houston Rockets in Game 3 of their Western Conference semifinals series gives LeBron James 162 individual playoffs wins in his career, surpassing Derek Fisher for the most in NBA history.

 September 10, 1948